niplav/site/about.md

 ### Style

 The style of writing is mostly formal english.
+TODO: Find out whether to use US or british english.

 * Titles and headers use the (TODO: information about the exact style) style of capitalization
 * MathJax is used only when necessary